statnmap/hugo-statnmap-theme/README.md

 Credit: [yihui, statnmap]

 ## Code folding
 Code folding is enabled by default with `disable_codefolding = false` in parameters of the `config` file.
 It uses somes javascript libraries of [bootstrap](https://getbootstrap.com/docs/3.3/javascript/).
-Code folding buttons only appear when there is code in the document rendered from `Rmd` in blogdown. `disable_codefolding` can also be used in each article header.
+Code folding buttons only appear when there is code in the document rendered from `Rmd` in blogdown. `disable_codefolding` can also be used in each article config header.
+Similarly, you can define if code blocks are shown or hidden by default using `codefolding_show = "hide"` in the config file or in each article config.

 ## Sticky list pages